sokaina-nadi/sokaina-nadi/README.md

 - 👋 Hi, I’m @sokaina-nadi
-- 👩‍🎓 I am currently a second-year student Master of Research in Information Systems and Intelligent Systems at the National Institute of Statistics and of Applied Economics (INSEA).
+- 👩‍🎓  I have recently graduated with a Master of Research in Information Systems and Intelligent Systems from the National Institute of Statistics and Applied Economics (INSEA).
+I'm passionate about data analysis and intelligent systems, and I'm eager to apply my knowledge and skills to real-world projects and challenges.
+Looking forward to connecting and collaborating with like-minded individuals in the field!
 - 👀 i'm interested by domain machine learning and deep learning
 - 📫 How to reach me snadi@insea.ac.ma
-- 🔍 I’m looking for a final year 6 months internship in  Data science/Big Data/ Deep learning/ Machine learning/Computer Vision

 <!---
 sokaina-nadi/sokaina-nadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.